-This fund provides recognition and financial support to graduating juniors and seniors currently attending Riverside County high schools who want to pursue a career in the medical field within the Inland Southern California area.
+This fund provides recognition and financial support to graduating juniors and seniors currently attending Riverside County high schools who want to pursue a career in any healthcare profession within the Inland Southern California area.

 - Must be enrolled in or currently applying for admittance to a Southern California healthcare program

 - Must submit a 300 minimum word essay